ShiroHusin/Entropy_Simulation/README.md

 ## About
 Entropy is a fascinating concept in physics.
 The idea of quantifying the number of configurations that a system can occupy is a powerful idea with huge impact within the fields of mathematics, computer science and computational biology.

-In this project, I was inspired by the use of Cellular Automata (CA) to model a stochastic process.
+In this project, I was inspired by Conway's game of life and I was curious of using Cellular Automata (CA) to model a stochastic process.
 The main source code is labelled [Automata](https://github.com/ShiroHusin/Entropy_Simulation/blob/main/Automata.py)

 As with any cellular automata project, the rules of the simulation needs to be established.
 For a more comprehensive explanation of the rules please see [here](https://github.com/ShiroHusin/Entropy_Simulation/blob/main/rules.md).